jjs-api/amapi/README.md

 	Tests contain 58 indexed test files
 	1 helper class
 	2 .txt files (for writing tokens to)

+Switching from dev to prod env:
+	In helper class comment/uncomment baseUrl and clientId to desired corresponding environment inside method.exports.

 To run test scripts:
 	cd to tests folder